onur-zengin/python-cisco-iosxr/README.md

 - Test non-existent acl configuration on the router
 - Revise critical logging for interface block / unblock failures.
 Include interface name(s) in the alert.
 Send the CLI output to ?
+- SSH failure alerts need to indicate where exactly it failed.
+Probing or Configuration.
+And what happens to int util calculations when probing fails intermittently

-PLANNED FOR NEXT RELEASES
+PLANNED FOR FUTURE RELEASES

 - Netcool integration (might outsource this)
 - IPv6 ACL for RHM Blocking
 - Multi-ASN support
+- Per-region cdn_serving_cap setting (It is available as a Global parameter in the current release)
+- Automated discovery of new interfaces (In the current release it is manually triggered)
+- Persistence (of the previously recorded interface utilization data upon a new node or interface discovery)
+- Graphical email updates with interface utilisation charts
+- Ordered directory structure (/logs, /data, /conf, etc.)
 - Dying gasp
 - Nokia 7750 support
 - IOS-XR / SROS version check
-- Per-region cdn_serving_cap setting (It is available as a Global parameter in the current release)
-- Automated discovery of new interfaces (In the current release it is manually triggered)
-- Persistence of the previously recorded interface utilization data upon a new node or interface discovery
-- Graphical email updates with interface utilisation charts
-- Directory structure (/logs, /data, /conf, etc.)
-- Replace SNMP & SSH with something more convenient (eg. Netconf/RestAPI)
+- Replace SNMP & SSH with something more reliable & convenient (eg. Netconf/RestAPI)